Employment Contract Template: Everything You Need to Know

 Non-competition clauses are drawn up between an employer and employee.
 These clauses state that anything the employee learns of the working relationship cannot be used to start a competing business entity for one to five years after employment ends.

-The employment agreement will indicate the place of business and indicate the process for performance reviews.
-The agreement will also point out that the employee had independent legal advice prior to executing the contract agreement or that the employee has willingly chosen not to obtain such advice and to execute the agreement without having obtained such advice.
+The employment agreement will indicate the place of business and the process for performance reviews.
+The agreement will also point out that the employee had independent legal advice prior to executing the contract agreement or that the employee has willingly chosen not to obtain such advice.

 Some employment agreements will note that (because of employer regulations adopted in the Immigration Reform and Control Act of 1986) within three (3) business days of starting a new position an employee will need to present a documentation demonstrating an authorization to work in the United States.